jolbinsk1/Brain-MRI-Generation-and-Segmentation/README.md

 T1c scans are critical for glioma assessment but are frequently absent from clinical and research datasets due to cost, scanner availability, and contrast agent contraindications.
 This study evaluates four generative models adapted to T1c synthesis and assesses their utility in a downstream segmentation task.

-**Key finding:** Synthetic T1c from two conditional models (Pix2pixRAD and SynDiff) improved segmentation over missing T1c conditions, though performance did not match real T1c.
+**Key findings:** Synthetic T1c from two conditional models (Pix2pixRAD and SynDiff) improved segmentation over missing T1c conditions, though performance did not match real T1c.
 Enhancing tumor regions were consistently the most challenging to synthesize across all conditional models.
+An unconditional GAN (StyleGAN2-ADA) was able to learn the T1c distribution.

 ---